MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

 ---
 title: Incremental refresh with Dataflow Gen2
-description: This module takes 15 minutes, incrementally load data into a lakehouse using Dataflow Gen2. ms.reviewer: jburchel ms.author: jeluitwi
+description: This tutorial takes 15 minutes, incrementally load data into a lakehouse using Dataflow Gen2. ms.reviewer: jburchel ms.author: jeluitwi
 author: luitwieler
 ms.topic: tutorial
-ms.date: 07/14/2023
+ms.date: 07/20/2023
 ---

-# Module 4 - Incremental refresh with Dataflow Gen2
+# Incremental refresh with Dataflow Gen2

-This module takes 15 minutes, incrementally load data into a lakehouse using Dataflow Gen2.
+This tutorial takes 15 minutes, incrementally load data into a lakehouse using Dataflow Gen2.

 Incremental refresh is a technique to load only new or updated data into your data destination.
 This can be done by using a query to filter the data based on the data destination.
-This module shows how to create a dataflow to load data from an odata source into a lakehouse and how to add a query to the dataflow to filter the data based on the data destination.
+This tutorial shows how to create a dataflow to load data from an odata source into a lakehouse and how to add a query to the dataflow to filter the data based on the data destination.

-The high-level steps in module 4 are as follows:
+The high-level steps in tutorial are as follows:

 - Create a dataflow to load data from an odata source into a lakehouse
 - Add a query to the dataflow to filter the data based on the data destination